Rachel Fox (softball)

-Rachel LeeAnn Fox (born October 1, 1991) is an American softball coach and former player.
+Rachel Fox (born 1991) is an American softball coach and former player.
 She is currently the assistant coach at Samford.

 Career

 She attended Fort Bend Christian Academy in Sugar Land, Texas, graduating in 2010.
 Fox later attended the University of Texas at Austin for two years, before transferring to Texas A&M University.
 At both universities, she pitched on the school's respective college softball teams.
 After graduating from Texas A&M, Fox played professional softball with the Scrap Yard Dawgs of National Pro Fastpitch, while serving as a graduate assistant softball coach at Mississippi State University from 2016 to 2017.

 Coaching career

 She later served as the pitching coach at the University of the Incarnate Word in 2018.
 On August 8, 2018, Fox was named an assistant softball coach at Samford University.